FaithAlone.net

 Schooping then notes that the Eastern Orthodox, by having added these things to the Gospel, have fallen victim to the Galatian heresy, as recorded in Galatians 4:8-11.
 Schooping also points out that, by mandating their calendar, they have explicitly violated Colossians 2:16-17, which says "Let no man therefore judge you in meat, or in drink, or in respect of a holyday".

 Chapter 7 - Irenaeus' High Mariology: What it Does Not Prove, is a short essay concerning two passages from Irenaeus's (130-200 AD) work Against Heresies, which display a high view of Mary.
-Schooping argues that they don't approach the far higher Eastern Orthodox conception of Mary.
+Schooping argues that they do not approach the far higher Eastern Orthodox conception of Mary.

 Chapter 8 - Anachronism: Cyprian, Schism, Church Unity, and the Imperial Metamorphosis of Ecclesiology, is a longer essay on Cyprian's (200-258 AD) work On the Unity of the Church, which was composed in the wake of the Decian persecutions, in response to a bishop named Novation (200-258 AD), who refused to allow lapsed heretics who apostatized under the persecution back into the congregation.
 Schooping points out the flaws in the Catholic, Eastern Orthodox, and Oriental Orthodox anachronistic hijacking of this work is.